zachary-nguyen/Plants_Vs_Zombies/README.md

 ### Roadmap:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Our next steps regarding this project are to first fix the remaining issues with the game mechanics, such as those listed in the “known issues” section.
+We will also be focussing on refactoring some of several small issues such as: changing the class that keeps track of Sprite location to Sprite instead of Backyard.
 Additionally, our next big step with this project will be to convert the text-based project we have now to a GUI-based version.
 This GUI version will have a grid of spaces with plant and zombie objects represented by their own distinct images.
 Additionally, we will also be creating test classes to test the game’s functionality.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In the future, the project will also have various features including a cancel feature for game moves, and an undo and redo feature to allow a player more control over their gameplay.
 Finally, the end milestones for the project as a whole include: have a refined working game design with no “smells”, having the implementation of a save and load feature, and a working implementation of a game level builder.